Emily Augusta Patmore: Marriage and The Angel in the House

-Emily Augusta Andrews met the poet and critic Coventry Patmore whilst living at her sister Eliza Orme's house following the 1841 death of their father, which had left the family destitute.
-Eliza had married Charles Orme, heir to a brewing fortune and the couple's home in Regent's Park in London was a noted gathering place for the Pre-Raphaelite movement.
+Emily Augusta Andrews met the poet and critic Coventry Patmore while living at her sister Eliza Orme's house following the 1841 death of their father, which had left the family destitute.
+Eliza had married Charles Orme, heir to a brewing fortune, and the couple's home in Regent's Park in London was a noted gathering place for the Pre-Raphaelite movement.

 Patmore worked at the British Museum as a librarian and mixed in literary and artistic circles including the Pre Raphaelites.
 Emily Augusta Andrews and Coventry Patmore married on 11 September 1847.

-Over the period of their marriage Patmore wrote the four elements which eventually became the poem The Angel in the House.
+Over the period of their marriage, Patmore wrote the four elements that eventually became the poem The Angel in the House.

-Emily was staunchly Protestant, following in the footsteps of her father and grandfather who had been Congregationlist Ministers.
-Patmore was far more high church in his religious leanings and it is thought that he remained a practising Anglican during Emily's lifetime in respect of her wishes.
+Emily was staunchly Protestant, following in the footsteps of her father and grandfather, who had been Congregationlist Ministers.
+Patmore was far more high church in his religious leanings and it is thought that he remained a practising Anglican during Emily's lifetime out of respect for her wishes.

-The Patmores had six children - Coventry (b.
-1848), Tennyson (b 1850), Emily Honoria (b.
-1853 - 1882) Bertha (b.
+The Patmores had six children – Coventry (b.
+1848), Tennyson (b.
+1850), Emily Honoria (1853–1882) Bertha (b.
 1855), Gertrude (b.
 1857) and Henry John (b.
 1860).
 The couple introduced her niece, suffrage campaigner Emily Rosaline Orme (1835–1915) to her future husband David Masson via gatherings at the home of Emily's sister Eliza Orme.